wonseok-crypto/wonseok-crypto.github.io/_pages/about.md

   - /about.html
 ---

-My name is Wonseok Choi (최원석, 崔元碩), a Post-Doc @ [The Purdue Blockchain Lab](https://www.cs.purdue.edu/blockchain/index.html) hosted by [Professor Vassilis Zikas](https://www.cs.purdue.edu/homes/vzikas/)
+My name is Wonseok Choi (최원석, 崔元碩), a Post-Doc @ [The Purdue Blockchain Lab](https://www.cs.purdue.edu/blockchain/index.html) hosted by [Vassilis Zikas](https://www.cs.purdue.edu/homes/vzikas/).
+I am extending my research field and working on various projects on provable security and designing protocols for symmetric-key cryptography, multi-party computation, blockchain, etc.
+Previously, I was a postdoc at KIAS (Korea Institute for Advanced Study) for a short period mentored by [Changmin Lee](https://scholar.google.com/citations?user=jTcNS8cAAAAJ&hl=en).

+I received my Ph.D. from KAIST (Korea Advanced Institute of Science and Technology), where I was fortunate to be advised by [Jooyoung Lee](https://sites.google.com/view/cryptlab/home).
+During my Ph.D., I focused on provable security in symmetric-key cryptography: improving security analyses of several symmetric-key algorithms and proposing new constructions such as pseudorandom functions, message authentication codes, and authenticated encryptions with associated data.

+Before studying cryptography, I majored in mathematics for both my master's and bachelor's degrees at KAIST.
+I am still enjoying solving math quizzes!

 My research interests include